awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-import-api-update.md

 GET /a
 ```

-When `A` is merged into `B`, the resulting API will yield the following methods:
+When `A` is merged into `B`, the resulting API yields the following methods:

 ```
 GET /a
 ```

-which will return `200` and `400` responses, and
+which returns `200` and `400` responses, and

 ```
 POST /a
 ```

-which will return `200` and `206` responses\.
+which returns `200` and `206` responses\.

 Merging an API is useful when you have decomposed your external API definitions into multiple, smaller parts and only want to apply changes from one of those parts at a time\.
 For example, this might occur if multiple teams are responsible for different parts of an API and have changes available at different rates\.
-In this mode, items from the existing API that are not specifically defined in the imported definition will be left alone\.
+In this mode, items from the existing API that aren't specifically defined in the imported definition are left alone\.

 When an API \(`A`\) overwrites another API \(`B`\), the resulting API takes the definitions of the overwriting API \(`A`\)\.
 Overwriting an API is useful when an external API definition contains the complete definition of an API\.
-In this mode, items from an existing API that are not specifically defined in the imported definition will be deleted\.
+In this mode, items from an existing API that aren't specifically defined in the imported definition are deleted\.

  To merge an API, submit a `PUT` request to `https://apigateway.<region>.amazonaws.com/restapis/<restapi_id>?mode=merge`\.
 The `restapi_id` path parameter value specifies the API to which the supplied API definition will be merged\.